 Driven by: Chuck Dietrich and Roger Bighouse.
 First race: Riverside (US R1), 20 Apr 1969.
 Total of 21 recorded races.

 Subsequent history unknown but the chassis plate is on a Lola T70 bought from Richard Simms by Ryan Hodges around 1997.
 Ryan recalls that the car was owned at some time by Eagle Racing in Sussex (see also SL142/35).
 This T70 was still with Hodges in 2006.
 The existence of a T70, poresumably based on the components of the T142, would suggest the T142 has been broken up.

-Driven by: Doug Hardwick, Robs Lamplough, Alan Rollinson, Davey Powell, Bobby Howlings, John Coulter, Max Reinhardt, John Ravenscroft, Arthur Ravenscroft, John Parsons and Tony Sofiano.
+Driven by: Doug Hardwick, Robs Lamplough, Alan Rollinson, Davey Powell, Bobby Howlings, John Coulter, Max Reinhardt, Tony Pasley, John Ravenscroft, Arthur Ravenscroft, John Parsons, Tony Sofiano, Willy Riley and Ian Stronach.
 First race: Oulton Park (UK R1), 4 Apr 1969.
-Total of 44 recorded races.
+Total of 52 recorded races.